sanity-io/preview-kit/packages/preview-kit/README.md

 #### Implementing a Loading UI

-The best way to do this is to add a wrapper component that is only used in production, this allows you to use the `initialSnapshot` to determine if the previews are finished loading or not.
+The best way to do this is to add a wrapper component that is only used in preview mode that calls the `useListeningQuery` hook, this allows you to use the `initialSnapshot` to determine if the previews are finished loading or not.

 ```tsx
 export function UsersList(props: UsersListProps) {